-It’s also the reason why the European Commission is driving forward new initiatives to stimulate more investment in better research, development and innovation.
+That’s why the European Commission is driving forward initiatives to stimulate more investment in research, development and innovation.

 Innovation Union is one of seven flagship initiatives included in the Europe 2020 strategy that’s currently being implemented to build a smart, sustainable and inclusive economy for all of Europe.

 The Innovation Union plan contains over 30 action points all geared towards achieving the following three aims:

 - Ensuring Europe is a world-class science performer;

 - Removing bureaucratic delays and other obstacles to innovation that prevent good ideas getting to market quickly;

 - Revolutionising the way public and private sectors work together, by making it easier to create innovation partnerships between European institutions, national and regional authorities and businesses, both large and small.

 Horizon 2020 is the financial instrument for implementing the Innovation Union.
 It has around €80 billion of funding available over seven years (2014 to 2020) – in addition to the private investment that this money will attract.

 By the end of 2017, Ireland had secured funding of €424 million in Horizon 2020 funding.
 Ireland also received around €600 million under the previous EU Research Framework Programme FP7.